The main value of principles is that they are well understood and communally adopted and respected.

 - Representing eamba

-Supplementing art.11. and art.12 of the eamba Statutes, the Association is in principle represented by two eamba Board members together, and they anchor their representation in decisions of the eamba Board as a team.
+Supplementing art.11. and art.12 of the eamba Statutes, the Association is in principle represented by two eamba Board members together, and they anchor their representation in decisions of the eamba Board.
 An individual board member, including the president – if that position is assigned to a board member – cannot represent the Association or the eamba Board without an explicit assignment by the eamba Board for the defined specific action, let alone act idiosyncratically at any time.

 - Rotation of board positions